 Looking for the best hikes in Anchorage, Alaska?
-From city views to alpine lakes, Anchorage has more than enough hiking trails to keep you busy.
+From scenic views to alpine lakes, Anchorage has more than enough hiking trails to keep you busy.

 The best thing about living in Anchorage is that one of the four largest state parks in the U.S. is located ONLY seven miles east of downtown!